 - Budget.
 Pet vacuums tend to be more expensive, as they have strong suction and more efficient brush action – but that doesn’t mean there aren’t bargains around (and a higher price doesn’t always equal better performance).
 Make sure you know your budget before you start looking.

 - Breed of pet.
 While nearly all dogs and cats shed, some breeds shed more than others!
-Labradors, German shepherds, golden retrievers and Siberian Huskys, for example, are known to be heavy shedders, while poodles and chihuahuas amongst the least.
+Labradors, German shepherds, golden retrievers and Siberian Huskys, for example, are known to be heavy shedders, while poodles and chihuahuas are amongst the least.
 If your pooch (or cat) is a heavy shedder, consider getting a more powerful pet hair vacuum with a larger capacity.

 - Filter type.
 An efficient filter (preferably a HEPA filter) is vital for a pet vacuum.
 A poor quality filter could allow allergens picked off the floor to be re-released into the air.
 This is a vital concern, as domestic animal allergens are the “second most important cause of allergy” in the UK (according to AllergyUK.org).
 Some models also come with filters for removing pet odours from the air, which can make a home environment much more pleasant.
 As a side note, dogs can suffer from dust allergies too.

 - Capacity.
 A pet hair vacuum cleaner should provide powerful suction to dig into carpets and remove as much hair and dander as possible.
 The downside to this is that the dirt bin can fill up quickly – especially if it’s small.
 Make sure you know the size of the model’s capacity before you buy.